Lady Acha: Siege of Osaka

 Lady Acha was employed to ease rifts between the clans.
 In 1613, she served as the Tokugawa representative to resolve escalating conflicts with the Toyotomi clan during the Great Bronze Bell Incident.
-Hideyori's mother, Yodo-dono, who acted as the de facto leader of the Toyotomi clan, stirred up intrigues with the Tokugawa, she refused several offers made by Ieyasu and expelled the pro-Tokugawa servants from Osaka Castle.
+Hideyori's mother, Yodo-dono, who acted as the de facto leader of the Toyotomi clan, stirred up intrigues with the Tokugawa.
+She refused several offers made by Ieyasu and expelled the pro-Tokugawa servants from Osaka Castle.

 In 1614, once again Lady Acha accompanied Ieyasu and the entire Tokugawa army into battle with the Toyotomi.
-Ieyasu trusted her faithfully because of her wisdom.
+Ieyasu trusted her because of her wisdom.
 She served as an envoy for peace negotiations at the time of the Siege of Osaka.
 Lady Acha was accompanied by Honda Masazumi to meet Kyōgoku Tadataka, son of Ohatsu, younger sister of Yodo-dono.
 During the meeting, Lady Acha assured Ohatsu that Ieyasu had no ill will towards Hideyori and that he wished to forgive him, but Hidetada was stubborn about taking the castle.
-They ensured that Ieyasu would allow Hideyori to keep Osaka as his manor, but if he wanted to leave he would give another one with a higher income, plus all his captains and soldiers would have free transit at the exit or they could stay indoors if they wanted to, but he I would need a few hostages as a sign of goodwill.
+They ensured that Ieyasu would allow Hideyori to keep Osaka as his manor, but if he wanted to leave he would give another one with a higher income, plus all his captains and soldiers would have free transit at the exit or they could stay indoors if they wanted to, but he would need a few hostages as a sign of goodwill.

 Ohatsu transmitted the terms to Yodo-dono who, terrified, asked Ōno Harunaga, Oda Nobukatsu and Hideyori's seven top advisers to accept the terms of the surrender.
-Lady Acha went to the enemy headquarters and hold again a peace conference with Ohatsu and Okurakyo no Tsubone, maid of Yodo-dono.
+Lady Acha went to the enemy headquarters and held again a peace conference with Ohatsu and Okurakyo no Tsubone, maid of Yodo-dono.
 The conference was held by women only.
 She was told that the outer ditch should be filled by Ieyasu's men.
 The peace treaty was successfully carried out, but in 1615 once again the Toyotomi clan rebelled with the Tokugawa clan.
 As a result, Hideyori and Yodo-dono committed suicide in the flames of Osaka castle.